 We developed ‘The PANDORA Christmas Workshop’, which gave:

 - 200 children the ability to give a nice Christmas present

-- The Danish Red Cross money for their work with Christmas care for vulnerable families
+- The Danish Red Cross funds to their supportive Christmas care for vulnerable families

 - Attention to Christmas challenges in the Danish press, in shops, shopping centers, etc.